top of page

 • Commands the crowd on auction day, reading the room, controlling the pace, and maximizing every bid.

-"For many folks, they don't realize they have hired the WRONG AUCTIONEER until it's to late" --Jay Cash, The Auctioneer & Real Estate Broker.
+"For many folks, they don't realize they have hired the WRONG AUCTIONEER until it's too late." --Jay Cash, The Auctioneer & Real Estate Broker.

 Why Energy Matters in Auctions